postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 > Schema validation is available for OpenAPI 2.0, 3.0, and 3.1 and WSDL 1.1 and 2.0 schemas.

-Postman indicates validation errors on your API schema as you edit it in the **Definition** tab on the API version page.
+Postman indicates validation errors on your API schema as you [edit your API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/).
 Errors can include missing required fields, malformed field names, incorrect data types, incorrect nesting, or other API schema validation issues.

 The pane below the schema editing area displays issues.
 You can hide and show the error view as you work.